MoonshotLab/Glamour-Shotz/README.md

 ## Setting up
-Necessary hardware for this project includes 2 computers, a [phidget](www.phidgets.com), some physical SPST buttons, wire, and a Sony DSLR.
+Necessary hardware for this project includes a computer, a [phidget](www.phidgets.com), some physical SPST buttons, wire, and a Sony DSLR.

-One computer is used as the application server and preforms the video processing work (the development computer).
-The other computer acts as a wifi consumer and makes it's own internet connection available to the development computer via a crossover cable.
-This is necessary because the DSLR provides it's API via rest routing which is only available when joining it's wifi network.

 [![In the mouth](http://img.youtube.com/vi/HdupX33crIY/0.jpg)](http://www.youtube.com/watch?v=HdupX33crIY)

-### Facebook
-This app will automatically post to a Facebook event page.
-To do so, you'll need to gain a user access token and an event id:
-1. Set up a Facebook app
-2. Visit the graph api explorer and select your app
-3. Add the following scopes and generate an access token: user_posts user_status user_photos user_videos user_events publish_actions manage_pages
-4. Visit the access token tool
-5. Debug your user token
-6. Extend your access token
-7. Get your event id from the event's URL
+## Consuming Multiple Wifi Networks
+Originally, the plan was to consume a computer's wifi network via a crossover cable.
+This would allow the photo processing machine to upload videos AND work off the Sony Camera's wifi API.
+This didn't work :(.

 ### Client Side Dependencies
 The only client side dependency is [jquery](http://code.jquery.com/jquery-2.1.4.min.js).
 I didn't want to add an extra layer of complexity by adding a client package manager, and I didn't want to commit the lib to the repo.
 You'll have to manually download them and drop it in the `/public/vendor` directory.